jgfranco17/portfolio/docs/index.md

 ## About Me

-I graduated in 2023 from Nagoya University G30 International Programs, where I majored in Automotive Engineering (with specialization in Mechanical Engineering focus).

-I am currently a software engineer at Woven by Toyota.
-As a member of the Vertex team under Woven by Toyota's Arene Tools Engineering, I specialize in driving the automation of software validation within complex, distributed automotive environments.
+Welcome!
+I'm Joaquin, a software engineer based in Tokyo, with a passion for designing scalable backend systems, optimizing cloud infrastructure, and building high-performance APIs.
+I specialize in Python, Golang, and DevOps—leveraging modern cloud technologies to create efficient, reliable, and maintainable software solutions.

+Currently, I work at Woven by Toyota, where I focus on test automation infrastructure, API development, and observability to improve software reliability.
+My experience spans backend development, cloud-native technologies, CI/CD pipelines, and database optimization.
 By implementing automation and promoting a "shift-left" approach in software development, I contribute to enhancing quality, accelerating development cycles, and ensuring seamless integration of distributed automotive systems.

 ## Experience